Scrin/RuuviBridge/README.md

 Supports following sources (sources of RuuviTag data):

 - MQTT (in RuuviGateway format)
-- RuuviGateway /history http-api endpoint
+- RuuviGateway by polling the /history http-api endpoint
+- HTTP POST (in RuuviGateway format, the custom http server setting)

 Supports following sinks (things that use the data):